 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional issues, or mental health issues or substance abuse.
 A student who wishes to meet with the school counselor should come by the office.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for resources that may be of assistance.
 If your child has experienced trauma, contact the school counselor for more information.
-[See Mental Health Support on page 43 and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page 43, and Dating Violence on page 33].
+[See Mental Health Support and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children, and Dating Violence on page].